ihatecsv/betterthandesmos/README.md

 # Better than Desmos
 A graphing calculator, based on evaluating JavaScript expressions!

+This is not a secure application.
+I do not suggest deploying it in a multi-user environment.

 ![Screenshot](https://i.imgur.com/cIVYcO0.png)

 You can access the calculator [here](https://drakeluce.com/projects/betterthandesmos/), and the default functions can be seen on Desmos [here](https://www.desmos.com/calculator/q8krvyo0cl).